mpadge/hackmd-stat-software/general.md

   - Ordered Factor

 ### Documentation

+Standards will include requirements for form and completeness of documentation.
+As with interface, several sources already provide starting points for reasonable documentation.
+Some documentation requirements will be specific to the statistical context.
+For instance, it is likely we will have requirements for referencing appropriate literature or references for theoretical support of implementations.
+Another area of importance is correctness and clarity of definitions of statistical quantities produced by the software, e.g., the definition of null hypotheses or confidence intervals.
+Data included in software – that used in examples or tests – will also have documentation requirements.
+It is worth noting that the [`roxygen`](https://roxygen2.r-lib.org/) system for documenting R packages is readily extensible, as exemplified through the [`roxytest` package](https://github.com/mikldk/roxytest) for specifying tests *in-line*.

 The following standards describe several forms of what might be considered “Supplementary Material”.
 While there are many places within